We are a number of South Yorkshire and Bassetlaw health campaigners and groups that ‘work together’ to protect our local NHS services.

 - how our SY & Bassetlaw allocated NHS money will be spent

-AND – it is also not at all clear any more who is responsible if any of these resdesigned services go wrong!
+It is not at all clear any more who is responsible if their altered services go wrong!

-As one of our activists in Sheffield says:
+As one of our activists in Sheffield said last year – before the re-branding from ‘Accountable’ to ‘Integrated’:

 “ACSs are not accountable, don’t care, and are selling off our NHS, but they are the model being fast-tracked in South Yorkshire and Bassetlaw.